 This is, yet again, another lie from the Qanon group.
 People have asked about Qanon and people have been told it is fake.
 And yet, to the members of Qult, the answer apparently does not apply to Q.

 The president himself has said on several occasions not to listen to ‘anonymous sources’.
-What is more anonymous than and anonymous image board like 8Chan?
+What is more anonymous than an anonymous image board like 8Chan

-The most disturbing reply regarding this specific tweet from Donald Trump is that Q is not anonymous source, but Q is in fact his name.
+The most disturbing reply regarding this specific tweet from Donald Trump is that Q is not an anonymous source, but Q is, in fact, his name.
 It is very had to reason with this type of cognitive dissonance.

-Wikileaks, and some of their support groups, have also stated on several occasions that Qanon is a pied piper operation.
-That should have been specially clear when Qanon was pushing for a change in regime in Iran.
+Wikileaks, and some of their support groups have also stated on several occasions that Qanon is a pied piper operation.
+That should have been especially clear when Qanon was pushing for a change in regime in Iran.

 As it was stated in previous posts, the cyber-activist group known as Anonymous has also denounced Qanon on several occasions.

 What’s more, Michael Flynn Jr (the son of General Lieutenant Michael Thomas Flynn) also did tell you that his father writing WWG1WAG had nothing to do with him being involved in the Qanon conspiracy theory, merely that he was asked to write that.
-If Flynn is not telling you himself is most likely due his gag orderand unwillingness to get into any more troubleby speaking with the press or making any other public statements.
+If Flynn is not telling you himself is most likely due to his gag order and unwillingness to get into any more trouble by speaking with the press or making any other public statements.